 DC power at approximately 5.7V is used to power the circuit.
 The 1N4001 diode drops that to around 5V.
 The 5.7V shown on the schematic comes from the low voltage dropout regulator circuit in the companion "Hot Rod CDV700" modification circuitry.
 The microcontroller and LCD module are capable of operating anyhere in the 3-6V range, 5 Volts is optimal.

 The CDV700 geiger counter produces a negative going pulse on the phone output with about a -20V swing.
-The pulse is limited, then fed into the LMC555N CMOS timer IC, which lengthens and squares the pulse.
-The 5V zener diode limiter prevents the negative going headphone click signal from going below 0V (5V less than +5V), this prevents the CMOS timer input from latching up or being damaged.
-The squared pulse on pin 3 of the 555 is inverted by the upper 2N3904 transistor to create a low-active pulse, that signal goes to the microcontroller interrupt pin for counting purposes.
-The pulse is also inverted by the lower 2N3904 transistor, that signal is used to drive the mini speaker for the clicking sound.
-The mini speaker volume is selected by the soft/off/loud switch and two resistors.
+The pulse is limited to -5V by the 5V zener diode, then fed into the LMC555N CMOS timer IC, which lengthens and squares the pulse.
+The pulse width is around 1.5 milliseconds.
+The zener diode limiter prevents the negative-going headphone signal from going below 0V (5V less than +5V), this prevents the CMOS timer input from latching up or being damaged.

-One could easily extend the interrupt pulse signal to a ttl-compatible input on a computer.
+One could easily extend the interrupt pulse signal to a ttl-compatible input on an external computer.
 It should be possible to feed the signal to an input on a PC parallel port, for example.
+The pulse could also be used to drive a simple TTL or CMOS counter circuit.

 The diode, resistor, and capacitor on the microcontroller reset pin is used to delay the program startup and provide a clean reset operation.
 This is required so that the LCD module can get up to speed before the microcontroller starts.
 The microcontroller's main clock comes from the 4 Mhz ceramic resonator.
 The LCD gets data from the microcontroller's port A0-7 pins.
 The port B0 and B1 pins from the microcontroller drive the rs (data/control) pin and the en (enable-strobe) pin on the LCD.
 Ports PA0 and PA1 serve double duty, when the microcontroller is not using them to output data to the LCD, they are used as inputs to monitor the start and 60/600 second switches.